Discriminative Semantic Transitive Consistency for Cross-Modal Learning: Introduction

-The architecture we propose also differs from the popular existing architectures \cite{zhen2019deep,aytar2017cross}.
+The architecture we propose also differs from the popular existing architectures \citep{zhen2019deep,aytar2017cross}.
 While in the existing architectures, a shared classifier is learned in the common representation space, we learn individual classifiers for the modalities.
 Fig~\ref{fig:comp_block} compares the architecture we use to the traditional architectures.
-Instead of learning common representation space for both the modalities, we learn discriminative feature space individually for each of the modalities first and then use translators to separately align one modality to the other.
+Instead of learning common representation space for both the modalities, we learn discriminative feature space individually for each of the modality first and then use translators for each of the modality to separately align one modality to the other.
 These translators create the bridges which enable cross-modal retrieval.
 They give the discriminative and transitive natures to the proposed semantic consistency, i.e.\ if an input $x:$`dog' in the audio modality, and $x:y$ via translation to the video modality, then $y:$`dog' by transitivity---the property preserved being that of semantic class discrimination.
 While the usual distance based losses act on the $x:y$ step.
 The DSTC acts on the $y:$`dog' step.
 Even within our framework, both the (cyclic) DSTC losses as well as pointwise correspondence based ones, after translation to respective modality spaces, can be used together.
 We investigate such combinations and show complementary strengths of both.
 We also give extensive empirical evaluations, quantitative and qualitative, to support our proposals.
+We will release code and trained models upon acceptance.